iwatakeshi/chakra-step/README.md

 import { Step, StepItem } from "@iwatakeshi/chakra-step"
 import { Box } from "@chakra-ui/react"

-// See the Page story in the stories directory for a complete exmaple export default function App() {
+// See the Page story in the stories directory for a complete example export default function App() {
   return <Step>
     <StepItem step={1}>